aakilfernandes/aakilfernandes.github.io/_posts/2015-12-09-price-stable-cryptocurrencies-via-cfds.md

 Lets take a look at the value of the contract under two scenarios.
 In the first scenario, the price of ETH in USD doubles.
 In the second scenario, the price of ETH in USD halves.

-1. If the price of ETH doubles, the value of the collateral in the contract doubles from $300<sup>ETH</sup> to $600<sup>ETH</sup>.
+1. If the price of ETH doubles, the value of the collateral in the CFD doubles from $300<sup>ETH</sup> to $600<sup>ETH</sup>.
 Since Nelly will be returned $100<sup>ETH</sup>, Harry will be returned $500<sup>ETH</sup>.
-2. If the price of ETH halves, the value of the collateral in the contract halves from $300<sup>ETH</sup> to $150<sup>ETH</sup>.
+2. If the price of ETH halves, the value of the collateral in the CFD halves from $300<sup>ETH</sup> to $150<sup>ETH</sup>.
 Since Nelly's will be returned $100<sup>ETH</sup>, Harry will be returned a mere $50<sup>ETH</sup>

-While the value of the contract to Harry is volatile, the value of the contract to Nelly is completely known.
+While the value of the CFD to Harry is volatile, the value of the CFD to Nelly is completely known.
 He will always receive $100<sup>ETH</sup>.

 ## But wait!

 What if the value of ETH drops so much that even the collateral cannot cover it?

-While we have $300<sup>ETH</sup> of collateral for $100<sup>ETH</sup>, severe drops in the price of ETH could make it so that Nelly does not receive his investment.
+While we have $300<sup>ETH</sup> of collateral, a very severe drop in the price of ETH could make it so that Nelly does not receive his original $100<sup>ETH</sup>.
 This is protected against automatically by the escrow service, who prematurely ends the contract and returns Nelly’s $100<sup>ETH</sup> if there is a possibility the CFD might default.
 In such a scenario, Harry might not be returned any of his original collateral.

 ## Creating the Currency

 Now Nelly has a contract provably worth $100<sup>ETH</sup>.
 Rather then forcing Nelly to claim the contract, we could send a ticket to Nelly that allows him (or anyone else who presents that ticket) to claim the contract.
 In turn, Nelly could sell that ticket to whoever he likes.
-These

 As these tickets grow in quantity, they eventually become a currency.
 Every ticket holder knows their ticket corresponds to a CFD worth $100<sup>ETH</sup>.

 ## Liquidity

 All of this assumes that the market for CFDs is liquid enough to support the tickets.
 When one CFD ends, the collateral returned from the ticket has to be rolled over into a new CFD.
-If ether has been stable or declining, the High-Risk-High-Reward Harrys of the world might decide to wait it out.
+If ether has been stable or declining for a period of long period of time, the High-Risk-High-Reward Harrys of the world might decide to wait it out.
 If enough Harrys quit the market, the tickets no longer have any backing.

-One possible solution is to take a piece of each CFD and put it into an insurance fund.
-This insurance fund can automatically be drawn down during liquidity shocks.
+There's some interesting ways provide insurance against this sort of scenario, but thats beyond the scope of this post.